Mafra-Chris/Mafra-Chris/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Tedsys
+- 🔭 I’m currently working on Mimetics
-- 🌱 I’m currently learning Vue.js and PHP
+- 🌱 I’m currently learning Vue.js and Python
 - ⚡ Fun fact: I like playing the guitar

 ## :computer: Languages and Tools